dustyirwin/PlaymatSimulator.jl/README.md

 __Features__
 - Julia performance and composability of code
-- Notebook interface for rapid prototyping and testing of ideas
+- Notebook interface for rapid prototyping and testing
 - Cross-platform support

 __Known issues__